The Ship Building Industry

 Workmen started planking from both the top and bottom of the vessel and met in the middle.
 The space in between the planks was caulked with oakum to make the ship waterproof.
 Then the ship was painted with a special paint that prevented wood rot and helped prevent barnacles from sticking to the hull of the ship.
 Next the deck and deck houses would be added.
 Finally the masts of the ship would be raised, this was often done in other larger ports.

 Over 330 wooden vessels were built in Albert County, the actual number is not known since most of the ships built were either not registered or the records have been lost.
 The first recorded ship built in the area was the "Good Brig" built in 1793 by John Polley of Hopewell Hill.
 The largest number of shipyards in the County were located in Hopewell Cape along a three kilometer stretch of marshland on the banks of the Petitcodiac River.
-By 1874 the Hopewell Cape areaaccounted for 52% of the ship tonnage produced in the county.
+By 1874 the Hopewell Cape area accounted for 52% of the ship tonnage produced in the county.
 Bennetts, Pyes, Calhouns, Newcombs; all of these are important names in the history of shipbuilding in Albert County.
 Together or separately members of these families built many ships at many locations along the shores of the Petitcodiac River in Hopewell Cape.
 Some of the members of these families would become Master Shipbuilders including Herbert Newcombe who built the world famous ship the "Roosevelt" which Admiral Peary used to voyage to the North Pole.
 The census records of Hopewell Cape show that many others from the area became Captains and Seaman.
 The last vessel built in Hopewell Cape was a small steamer built by Capt.
 Warren Dixon in 1903, it had just been painted and was ready for launch when it was destroyed by a forest fire.

 Most of the ship builders in Albert County built small ships weighing around 1000 tons.
 The exception was Gaius Turnerof Harvey who built much larger vessels.

-Twenty-two ships were built at the Turner shipyard in Harvey including the largest ship every built in New Brunswick, the Annie E. Wright, built in 1885.
+Twenty-two ships were built at the Turner shipyard in Harvey including one of the largest ship every built in New Brunswick, the Annie E. Wright, built in 1885.
 The Annie E. was 238 feet long, 43 feet wide and 24 feet deep, with a registered weight of 1863 tons.
 On Saturday June 15th a crowd of 2,000 people gathered to watch the launch of the Annie E. Wright.
 Two special trains of nine cars each arrived full of spectators eager to watch the launch of the ship.
 The steam ship "Ripple" made a special trip from Moncton carrying more spectators to watch the vessel being launched.
 Unfortunately a gale forced the launch of the vessel to be put off until Monday, much to the chagrin of the spectators.

 The last of the tall ships built in Albert County were the Meredith A. White and the Vincent A. White, built in Alma in 1918 for C.T.
 White and Son Ltd.